North Coast Water Board Program Priorities

 - Issue enforcement actions to impose Minimum Mandatory Penalties (MMPs) for NPDES wastewater facilities within 18 months from the date of violation (80% of all violations).

-- Update the North Coast Water Board on Enforcement Priorities and Formal Enforcement Case Screening Criteria at its August 2025 Board Meeting.
-Current North Coast discretionary enforcement priorities:
+- Update the North Coast Water Board on Enforcement Priorities and Formal Enforcement Case Screening Criteria at an upcoming Board Meeting.
+Current North Coast discretionary enforcement priorities include:

-- Individuals/entities conducting unauthorized dredge/fill activities in surface waters.
+- Violations associated with unauthorized dredge/fill activities in surface waters

 - Develop and manage complex, long-term enforcement cases.
-In addition to the Class A priority violations and MMPs from 2024, the North Coast Water Board will continue to engage in compliance assistance and formal enforcement in programs including NPDES Wastewater and Stormwater, Discharge to Land, Nonpoint Source and Forest Activities, Irrigated Lands, Scott River and Shasta River Waivers, Cannabis, and Groundwater Cleanups.
+In addition to Class A priority violations and MMPs, the North Coast Water Board will continue to engage in compliance assistance and formal enforcement in programs including NPDES Wastewater and Stormwater, Discharge to Land, Nonpoint Source and Forest Activities, Irrigated Lands, Scott River and Shasta River Waivers, Cannabis, and Groundwater Cleanups.

 - For each Board Meeting’s Executive Officer’s report, provide a summary of recent and ongoing enforcement actions. https://www.waterboards.ca.gov/northcoast/board_info/board_meetings/